Deisss/python-sockjsroom/README.md

   * **publishToMyself** send message to yourself
   * **publishToOther** send message to everybody else

-With those, it may become simple to publish data to subset of people with ease.
+With those, it may become simple to __publish data to subset of people__ with ease.

+We also provide in example how to use it with default sockjs-tornado: as sockjsroom is built on top of sockjs-tornado/tornado couple, the way for starting system, remains quite the same.

 Furthermore